-The Centre Theatre was a classic example of the type of theater known as a "shooting gallery," not so much from the nature of the films it showed, but from the fact that the interior consisted of one aisle down the middle with five seats on each side.
+The Centre Theatre was a classic example of the type of theatre known as a "shooting gallery," not so much from the nature of the films it showed, but from the fact that the interior consisted of one aisle down the middle with five seats on each side.

-Unable to adapt to wide screen films in the 1950’s because the theater was so narrow, the Centre landed on its feet by converting to "adult" films, first softcore, and eventually hardcore, and survived until December 1987 as an outlet for such fare.
+Unable to adapt to wide screen films in the 1950’s because the theatre was so narrow, the Centre Theatre landed on its feet by converting to "adult" films, first softcore, and eventually hardcore, and survived until December 1987 as an outlet for such fare.